 I loved Octopus for the incredible activities on the island – some of the best diving and snorkelling I’ve ever seen can be found just steps from the resort, complete with schools of tropical fish, rays, and turtles.
 They also offer snorkel trips to observe and swim with (from a safe distance) giant manta rays, who call the waters around their island home.
 Octopus also offers visits to the island’s village, church, and school, and a range of traditional Fijian arts and crafts.
 I love that the resort is a strong supporter of the local community through their Education Fund, a local charity, and by fostering meaningful interactions between guests and the village residents.

 You can follow The Accidental Australian on Instagram.

-BEST FIJI ACCOMMODATION FOR A CULTURAL INSIGHT
+WHERE TO STAY IN FIJI FOR A CULTURAL STAY

 Although each of the resorts mentioned so far are incredibly special, it is important when visiting Fiji to escape the bubble of resorts and learn about the fascinating Fijian traditions.
 These are the best resorts in Fiji which offer the perfect balance between local life and luxury, offering an unforgettable insight into the Fijian culture.

 Best Fiji Accommodation To Experience Traditional Culture

 Oarsman’s Bay Lodge is located on Nacula Island, one of the furthest islands from the mainland.
 The boat ride takes almost 5 hours, but you get to enjoy the luscious sites of a dozen or so Yasawa Islands along the way.